Car Maintenance Supplies

 1. Water

-In an emergency car kit, it’s important to include a sufficient water supply for each person in the vehicle.
-Aim for at least one gallon per person per day, this would be the bare minimum.
-This will help ensure hydration and can also be used for basic hygiene needs if required.
+In an emergency car kit, it’s essential to include a sufficient water supply for each person in the vehicle.
+Aim for at least one gallon per person daily; this would be the bare minimum.
+This will help ensure hydration and be used for basic hygiene needs.
 Strategies for Conserving Water in an Emergency

 2. Food

 Pack non-perishable food items that are easy to prepare and don’t require refrigeration.
-Consider options like energy bars, canned goods, or dried fruits and nuts.
-Make sure to check expiration dates regularly and rotate the food to keep it fresh.
+Consider energy bars, canned goods, or dried fruits and nuts.
+Check expiration dates regularly and rotate the food to keep it fresh.
 How To Store Your Food Storage

 3. Snacks

-Including snacks in your emergency car kit can provide a boost of energy and help keep spirits up during stressful situations.
+Including snacks in your emergency car kit can boost energy and help keep spirits up during stressful situations.
 Choose items like granola bars, trail mix, or individually packaged crackers that have a long shelf life and are easy to grab.
 Don’t Forget to Stock Your Favorite Snacks

 4. Medications

 If you or anyone in your family relies on prescription medications, make sure to include a supply in your emergency car kit.
 Also, consider adding over-the-counter essentials such as pain relievers, antihistamines, antiseptic wipes, and bandages with gauze pads and adhesive tape for minor injuries.
-Remember to periodically check expiration dates and replace them accordingly.
+Remember to check expiration dates and replace them periodically as needed.
 35 OTC Medications You Should Store

 Pet Stuff